 Episodes?
 There’s two seasons each with six hour-long episodes.

-And if you’ve already watched all of our faves, here are some other dramas worth a very honorable mention: The Sinner (Netflix – season one and two are excellent, season three not so much), The Killing (there’s a Danish version and an American adaption, both are v good), Unforgotten, The Woods (Netflix – a Polish series with subtitles) and Quicksand (Netflix – the plot focuses on a Swedish school shooting).
+And if you’ve already watched all of our faves, here are some other dramas worth a very honorable mention: The Killing (there’s a Danish version and an American adaption, both are v good), Unforgotten, The Woods (Netflix – a Polish series with subtitles) and Quicksand (Netflix – the plot focuses on a Swedish school shooting) and Showtrial (a brill 2021 BBC drama).